Triangulo de Pascal

 The only tricky thing is getting the display to look right.

-We provide an option -c to compute the number of display
+We provide an option -c to compute the number of displaycolumns needed without doing the display itself.

 Author: Terry R. McConnell

-Compile: cc -o pascal pascal.c
+Compile: cc -o pascal pascal.c*/

 #include<stdio.h>